How To Make the Best Lemon Bars

 For the filling:

-2 tablespoons finely grated lemon zest (from 2 lemons)
+finely grated fresh lemon zest (from 2 lemons)

-1/2 cup freshly squeezed lemon juice (from 2 to 3 lemons)
+freshly squeezed lemon juice (from 2 to 3 medium lemons)

 Measuring cups and spoons

-- Make the crust: Place the flour, granulated sugar, powdered sugar, zest, and salt in the bowl of a food processor fitted with the blade attachment.
+Make the crust.
+Place the flour, granulated sugar, powdered sugar, zest, and salt in the bowl of a food processor fitted with the blade attachment.
 Pulse 5 times to combine.
-Add the butter and pulse until the mixture looks like coarse crumbs.
+Sprinkle with the butter cubes and pulse until the mixture looks like coarse crumbs.

-- Make the filling: Whisk the whole eggs, egg yolk, granulated sugar, powdered sugar, zest, and salt together in a large bowl.
+Make the filling.
+Place the whole eggs, egg yolk, granulated sugar, powdered sugar, zest, and salt in a large bowl and whisk to combine.
 Whisk in the lemon juice, and then the flour, until combined.

-- Pour the filling onto crust: Remove the parbaked crust from the oven.
+Pour the filling onto the warm crust.
+Remove the parbaked crust from the oven.
 Pour the lemon filling onto the warm crust.

-- Bake the lemon bars: Return the pan to the oven and bake until light brown around the edges and the top appears relatively dry, 15 to 20 minutes.
-Cool completely on a wire rack before cutting.
+Bake and cool the lemon bars.
+Return the pan to the oven and bake until light brown around the edges, set in the middle, and the top appears relatively dry, 15 to 20 minutes.
+Cool completely on a wire rack, at least 1 hour, before serving.

-- Dust with powdered sugar: Remove the lemon bars from the pan using the parchment sling.
-Use a fine-mesh strainer to generously dust the bars with powdered sugar.
+Dust with powdered sugar.
+Using a fine-mesh strainer, generously dust the bars with more powdered sugar.

-Cut the lemon bars: Place on a cutting board and cut into 12 pieces.
+Cut the lemon bars.
+Grasping the parchment sling, lift the lemon bar slab out of the pan and onto a cutting board.
+Cut into 12 or 16 bars.
 Dust with more powdered sugar, if desired, before serving.

-- Storage: Lemon bars may be covered and refrigerated for up to 3 days ,but are best eaten within 24 hours.
+Storage: The lemon bars are best eaten within 24 hours, but may be covered and refrigerated for up to 3 days.